tbbgoncalves/tbbgoncalves/README.md

 I hope that you could find all the necessary information 🤝

-However, if couldn't, don't hesitate to contact me on the follow channels 👇
+However, if couldn't, don't hesitate to contact me on the following channels 👇

 <h2 align="center">Where you can find me</h2>
 <p align="center">